haberdashPI/german_track/_research/plans.md

 - show absolute for salience
 - make figure 2 consistent with the others (null model corrected)
 - check into the splits for early/late early/late (switch defintiion)
+    - the target time selection matters somewhat, and interacts with how switches are categorized
+    - the switch categorization is crucial; the "bad" way yields a more convincing result let's look into why...

 - decoding:
 - pick range